Preparing for your Upcoming Appointment

 - No direct sun exposure on brow area 2 weeks prior.

-Although, your brows may seem defined and bold right after application, they'll fade between 20-40% during the healing phase.
+Although, your brows may seem defined and bold right after application, they'll fade 40% during the healing phase.

-Apply an extremely small amount of ointment to each brow (half the size of a grain of rice is enough for both brows) once daily.
+Cleanse brows for 5 seconds gently once a day (outside of shower), rinse and pat dry.
+Please allow brows to fully dry and then apply a small amount of ointment to each brow (half the size of a grain of rice is enough for both brows).
 Brows should not appear greasy, glossy or shiny - if so, you used too much.
-Disregard this step if I've advised you to.

 - No sleeping on your eyebrows, picking, pulling or scratching procedure area until superficially healed.
 This can cause scabs to fall off prematurely, causing pigment loss and scarring.

-- Refrain from intense cardiovascular activity 1-week post-procedure.
+- Refrain from intense cardiovascular activity 1-2 weeks post-procedure.

 - No recreational swimming, hot tubs, steam rooms and saunas 2 weeks post-procedure.